Incognito is a comic series by Ed Brubaker. A sequel miniseries, Incognito: Bad Influences, was released around late 2010/early 2011.

 Meanwhile, his criminal fraternity realizes that someone with his powers is active.
 And then things get interesting...

 This comicbook series provides examples of:

-- Bed Trick - Amanda is drunkenly making out with the guy dressed as Santa Clause during the office Christmas party.
+- Bed Trick - Amanda is drunkenly making out with the guy dressed as Santa Claus during the office Christmas party.
 When that guy passes out in the restroom, Zack puts on the suit and ends up having sex with Amanda who is none the wiser.
 Disturbingly, it is never mentioned again.

 - Being Evil Sucks / Being Good Sucks - Zack gets the worst of both.